AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ---
-title: I've configured API keys for Adobe AI but only seeing one SaaS data space
+title: Unable to see multiple SaaS data spaces after configuring Adobe AI API keys
 description: This article provides a solution for the issues where you only see one SaaS data space after you have configured the API keys for Adobe AI.
 exl-id: e13041da-b122-4684-8287-42132931f47a
 feature: REST, Saas, Observability